Samuel85/HeLa_Segmentation/Readme.md

 # HeLa Segmentation Notebook

 This repository contains a Jupyter-lab Notebook showing image segmentation of HeLa cells' nucleus using TensorFlow and Keras.
-Image segmentation uses a U-net network.
+The notebook for image segmentation uses a U-net network.
 The default example uses the "mobilenet" backbone and "imagenet" weights.

 See the project https://github.com/qubvel/segmentation_models for other backbones and weights.